liorpizman/AnomalyDetection/README.md

 # AnomalyDetection

-A system which will create a comparison between different anomaly detection algorithms based on streaming data from UAV sensors in to order to get the earliest possible detection of GPS spoofing attacks on UAV’s.
+A system which is able to create offline machine learning models for anomaly detection.
+The system allows creation and loading of machine learning models by using dynamic inputs.
+Moreover, the system displays different output plots and evaluation metrics which compare between different models and the diagnosis of anomalies which were found.
+Running the system with dynamic parameters will allow us to extract many different machine learning models.
+Comparing them based on different evaluation metrics will lead to obtaining the best machine learning models for anomaly detection.
+Those models will be used as a baseline for a real-time & light-weight anomaly detection algorithm based on streaming data from UAV sensors in to order to get the earliest possible detection of GPS spoofing attacks on UAV’s.

 ## Getting Started